Vilos92/media-controls.nvim/README.md

 brew install nowplaying-cli
 ```

 Additionally, a patched font is required.
-We have tested it with [Nerd Fonts](https://www.nerdfonts.com/).
+This has been tested with [Nerd Fonts](https://www.nerdfonts.com/).
 Please ensure you have a patched font installed and set as your terminal or Neovim GUI font for the best experience.

 ## Installation